Keeping Payments Inside Your Marketplace

 Offer a Layer of Security

-Marketplaces naturally act as the middleman between buyers and seller, so it’s important that users feel secure when purchasing items or services on your site.
+Marketplaces naturally act as the middleman between buyers and sellers, so it’s important that users feel secure when purchasing items or services on your site.
 For rental style marketplaces, it’s common for people to feel hesitant to rent out their items or space to strangers.
 How can the renter be sure that the person renting their item or space won’t steal it or trash it?

 One way to ease a rental provider’s mind is by requiring the renter to pay an upfront deposit fee.
 If the item or space is not damaged upon being returned, the deposit amount is returned to the renter.
 The deposit fee can be justified as “insurance” to the person renting the item or space, which will put their mind at ease knowing that if any unforeseen issues or damages occur, they’ll be covered.
 You can also structure deposits as first installments towards the final payment once the rental has been returned or completed.

 Another way you can ensure security for your buyers is by implementing a verification feature.
-This would require anyone who wants to sell their items, sell their service or list their rental listings on your marketplace to be verified by you, the marketplace owner before they are visible as sellers on your marketplace.
-Once they are verified, the seller will have a check mark next to their name on their profile.
+This would require anyone who wants to sell their items, sell their service, or list their rental listings on your marketplace to be verified by you, the marketplace owner before they are visible as sellers on your marketplace.
+Once they are verified, the seller will have a checkmark next to their name on their profile.
 You may require specific documents or certifications from your sellers in order to verify them.
 There are many ways to customize this verification feature to fit your specific marketplace.
-It adds that extra layer of security for your buyers to know that the products they’re purchasing, or the service provider’s they’re hiring or the rental provider they’re renting from have been evaluated by you.
+It adds that extra layer of security for your buyers to know that the products they’re purchasing, or the service providers they’re hiring, or the rental provider they’re renting from have been evaluated by you.